msgSAP/ovp/CreateInitialOVP.md

 To get access to the customers home country, we need the data of /DMO/I_Customer.
 This view entity could be joined in here, but we already have an association to it defined and exposed in ZRAPH\_##\_I\_TravelWDTP.
 So, find and use this association.
+We want to alias this country field because we are placing it in another context now (see Field name in below table).

 Following fields need to be put in the projection list: